Cyclone Rosita: Meteorological history

 A weak low in the Timor Sea formed on 14 April, initially moving west south-west and turned southward during 16 April and 17 April.
 The low slowly strengthened and was named Rosita on 17 April, while located approximately 670 km to the north of Port Hedland at about 6 p.m.
 WST (1000 UTC).
 On the morning of 18 April, a ship reported a relatively high pressure of 997 hPa while passing very close to the centre of Cyclone Rosita, however, near-storm-force winds were reported.

 Rosita then entered a very favourable environment which allowed rapid development to occur.
 On 19 April, Rosita turned to the east-southeast and intensified rapidly to a Category 5 severe cyclone, with an estimated central pressure of 930 hPa.
-Wind gusts near the centre were estimated at about 290 km/h (180 mph).
+Wind gusts near the centre were estimated at 290 km/h (180 mph).
 Rosita turned slightly to the southeast, crossing the coast at peak intensity, 40 km south of Broome at around 1 a.m.
 WST on 20 April (1700 UTC 19 April).
 Cyclone Rosita was a small cyclone, but nevertheless was very intense and powerful.
 Its radius of gale-force winds was just half the average for cyclones in Australia, and its core of very destructive winds extended just 25 km from its centre.
 This meant that Rosita's region of very destructive winds missed Broome by only 15 km to the south.
 Once over land, Rosita accelerated to speeds of up to 30 km/h (19 mph) into the Great Sandy Desert, only weakening gradually.
 Rosita passed close to the community of Balgo at around 10 p.m.
 WST (1400 UTC) on 20 April, about 700 km from the coast.
 Rosita was still estimated to be at Category 1 intensity when it passed near the community.
 Rosita's remnants continued to bring flooding rains to central Australia.